Frequently asked questions

 My EOI has been successful.
 How will the external referees be chosen for my full proposal?

 Panellists work with the Marsden Fund staff to suggest experts in the field.
 Marsden Fund staff will screen referee suggestions for any conflicts of interest with the applicants, and will send requests to potential referees.
-The title, 100-word summary, and keywords from your EOI will be used in referee requests.
+The research title, research summary, and keywords from your EOI will be used in referee requests.

 You can exclude up to 3 referees from reviewing your full proposal, see question above.